willforge/fairTools/list/deps.md

 ranker: a peer who graded a document (type of peer)
 editor: a peer who created a documents (type of peer)

-editors-token-label: "I have submitted a proposal to Qmezgbyq...hJZ" (depends on PUBLICID: QmezgbyqFCEybpSxCtGNxfRD9uDxC53aNv5PfhB3fGUhJZ)
+editors-token-label: "I have submitted a proposal to Qmezgb...hJZ" (depends on PUBLICID: [QmezgbyqFCEybpSxCtGNxfRD9uDxC53aNv5PfhB3fGUhJZ][3])
 editors-token-nid: constant string (computed by hashing editors-token-label) ex: r1dm4qjb0srtx
 editors-token-hash: hash of editors-token-nid ex: z6CfPrwfR1oK17V4vUhRL81jwN7QaGXfxrgQiQU4WRff

 node: hash of a document (qmhash)
-short-hash: 12-character-substring of node (ex: QmXXXX...YYY)
+short-hash: 12-character-substring of node (ex: [QmQx8t...wYN][4])
 document-key: string uniquely defining a document (concatenation of subject and short-hash)

 node-urn: 13-character-token for the node (computed by hashing the string uri:ipfs:node)